Gastrostomy Button Continuous Feeding/Slow Drip

 • Note the amount withdrawn from tube feeding

-• Return residual to stomach passively (gravity)
+• Return residual to stomach per method ordered by healthcare provider

 • Clamp the tubing and disconnect the syringe